antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 }
 ```

-By calling `AddRabbitMqClient` you add a singleton `IQueueService` that provides functionality of sending messages to queues. `AddProductionExchange` configures exchange to queues bindings (presented as json configuration) that allow messages routing properly.
+By calling `AddRabbitMqClient` you add a singleton `IQueueService` that provides functionality of sending messages to queues. `AddProductionExchange` configures exchange to queues bindings (presented in json configuration) that allow messages to route properly.
 Example of `appsettings.json` is two sections below.
 You can also configure everything manually.
 For more information, see [rabbit-configuration](./docs/rabbit-configuration.md) and [exchange-configuration](./docs/exchange-configuration.md) documentation files.

-Now you can inject an instance implementing `IQueueService` inside anything you want.
+Now you can inject an instance of `IQueueService` inside anything you want.

 ```c#
 [Route("api/[controller]")]